Marzio Moretti: Lamborghini Super Trofeo

 In 2022, Moretti switched to the Lamborghini Super Trofeo series, Target Racing alongside Milan Teekens.
 Moretti scored his first win in the championship at Spa and ended the season third in points.

 As a Lamborghini junior, Moretti returned to Lamborghini Super Trofeo Europe for 2023, joining Team Oregon for his sophomore season in the series alongside Sebastian Balthasar.
-Moretti scored wins at Paul Ricard and Valencia, to finish third in the standings.
+He scored wins at Paul Ricard and Valencia, to finish third in the standings.

 GT career

 In early 2024, it was announced that Moretti would stay with Team Oregon, moving to International GT Open alongside Artem Petrov.
-Moretti scored a best result of sixth in the second Red Bull Ring race and ended the season 22nd in the standings on 15 points.
+Moretti scored a best result of sixth in the second Red Bull Ring race and ended the season 22nd in the standings on fifteen points.

 During pre-season testing at Paul Ricard for GT World Challenge Europe Endurance Cup, it was announced that Moretti would join Maximilian Paul and John Paul Southern at Paul Motorsport for his maiden campaign in the series.
+In his rookie year in the series, Moretti scored a best class result of fifth at Monza as he ended the year seventh in the Gold Cup standings.